-If you, or a loved one, struggle with addiction, entering a detox program can loosen the grip drugs or alcohol has on you.
+If you or a loved one is struggling with addiction, entering a detox program can loosen the grip of drugs or alcohol.
 A detox program is part of a wider and comprehensive addiction treatment program and is designed to help you quit substance abuse in a safe manner.
 There are inpatient and outpatient detox programs that provide a conducive environment for you to take the first step on the road to sobriety.

 What is Detox?

-Detoxification, called detox for short, is a systematic process of allowing the drugs or alcohol to leave your system.
-It can be done at an inpatient or outpatient hospital, clinic, or medical center that specializes in drug or alcohol detox.
-It allows people with mild to severe addiction to withdraw gradually in a medical setting where they can get support managing withdrawal symptoms.
+Detoxification is a systematic process of allowing the drugs or alcohol to leave your system.
+It can be done at an inpatient or outpatient facility or medical center that specializes in drug or alcohol detox.
+It allows people with mild to severe addiction to withdraw gradually in a medical setting where they can get support for managing withdrawal symptoms.

 Medically-assisted detox may be required if you struggle with severe addiction and can prevent serious health complications or fatality.
 People with severe addiction are better treated in an inpatient or residential setting where they can receive 24-hour supervision by medical and psychiatric staff.

 Your doctor will give you medication to gradually taper you off the addictive substance.
 Medication helps to tame the effects of certain unpleasant or severe physical or psychological symptoms.